 Abandoning Common Sense

 I reckon the common-sense solution would look something like this.
 We do an honest and accurate SWOT analysis of our skills and career goals, which will help us determine any professional development needs.
-As we rise in the hierarchy we’re fully aware of our limitations.
+As we rise in the hierarchy, we’re fully aware of our limitations.
 If the demands and responsibilities of an offered position exceed our abilities, we decline the promotion.
-If we already took the new job and realise we’re out of our depth, we step down.
+If we have already taken the new job and realise we’re out of our depth, we step down.

 This of course is an approach as laudable as it is foolish and misguided.
 Sure, we could just say ‘No’ and avoid falling into the incompetence trap.
 However, according to the authors of the Peter Principle, the so-called Peter’s Parry is almost always a losing strategy.
 Refusing to be promoted is only practical for those of us who are able to withstand immense social pressure.
 Only if you don’t have family or friends can you afford to not live up to the full potential others see in you.